May 14, 2026

 How often should a dental practice run an SEO audit?

-Run the full 30-point audit quarterly, check indexing health and 404 errors monthly, and run a full audit before publishing any major site change.
+Run the full 30-point audit quarterly, check indexing health and 404 errors monthly, and re-run the full checklist before any major site change goes live.

 What are the highest-impact items on a dental SEO audit?

-Mobile Core Web Vitals, indexing health, correct Dentist and LocalBusiness schema, unique title tags, and a single keyworded H1 per page tend to move the needle fastest.
+Mobile Core Web Vitals, indexing health, Dentist and LocalBusiness schema, unique title tags, and a single clear H1 per page.
+These five sit upstream of everything else and catch the most leaks.

 What tools do I need to run a dental SEO audit?

-Google Search Console, PageSpeed Insights, the Schema.org validator, and Screaming Frog cover most of it for free.
-Ahrefs or SEMrush add backlink and content analysis.
+Google Search Console, PageSpeed Insights, the Schema Markup Validator, and Screaming Frog cover the essentials free.
+Ahrefs or SEMrush add backlink and content analysis if you want to go deeper.

 About the author